Fay Crocker

-Fay Crocker (2 August 1914 – 16 September 1983) was a Uruguayan professional golfer who played on the LPGA Tour.
+Fay Crocker (2 August 1914 – 16 September 1983) was a Uruguayan professional golfer.
+She played on the LPGA Tour.
 In her career, she won 11 LPGA tournaments, including two major championships, the 1955 U.S. Women's Open and 1960 Titleholders Championship.
 Crocker was the oldest player to win her first LPGA event, the first U.S. Women's Open champion from outside the United States, and the oldest women's major champion.

 Early life

 Crocker was born in Montevideo, Uruguay, on 2 August 1914.
-Her parents were both successful professional athletes; her father Frederick, who was also a rancher by trade, was a 27-time national golf champion in Uruguay, and her mother Helen also won several national championships in golf and tennis, the former of which she won on six occasions.
+Her parents were both successful professional athletes; her father Frederick, who was a rancher by trade, was a 27-time national golf champion in Uruguay, and her mother Helen also won several national championships in golf and tennis, the former of which she won on six occasions.
 Crocker was the great-granddaughter of Frederick Crocker, a naval commander who later worked in the U.S. Consulate of Uruguay during the 1870s.

 Crocker began playing golf at the age of six, later becoming an accomplished player in South America, claiming her home country's national title on 20 occasions and Argentina's championship another 14.